Lead: Lindsay King, Advancement Liaison

-A registry of digital art history (DAH) projects that provides access, discoverability, and pedagogical uses of DAH projects.
-The DAHD will also be concerned with sustainability (both intellectually and technologically) and diversity (projects from both large and small institutions/publications).
+A registry of digital art history (DAH) projects that provides access, discoverability, and pedagogical uses of DAH projects, the DAHD will also be concerned with sustainability (both intellectually and technologically) and diversity (projects from both large and small institutions/publications).
 Who better to create, curate, catalog, and conserve a DAHD than art librarians?
-We envision more of a Directory of projects that would be catalogued, indexed, and annotated by ARLISLNA members seeking to resolve these challenges.
+We envision a directory of projects that would be catalogued, indexed, and annotated by ARLISLNA members seeking to resolve these challenges.
 This is a moment for ARLISNA to take the lead and providing a service, dataset, and possible best practices, all for future scholarship.

 Approved: August 2017